Use our search box to help find what you need.

 LCHD COVID-19 response:

 We have been working with the Ohio Department of Health, local health care providers, first responders, emergency management agency, schools, local officials, and many other groups to provide guidance and planning assistance to prepare for and respond to COVID-19’s impact on our community.
 We are doing contact tracing, coordinating testing, and issuing quarantine and other orders when needed.

-Testing is only recommended when medically necessary.
 Doctors and hospitals may order testing through private labs at their own discretion.
-Usually this is only for patients with a respiratory infection who have tested negative for the flu.

 If you are sick, stay home.
 Call a health care professional if you develop a fever or symptoms of respiratory illness -- such as cough or shortness of breath.

-The Licking County Health Department has begun sending warning letters and conducting site visits at businesses where multiple complaints have been received or who do not appear to meet the essential business criteria.
-As part of the investigation, the department will require the business to provide an explanation of how they justified their “Essential” status.
-They will also ask what steps have been put in place to meet the worker safety requirements.
+The Licking County Health Department has begun sending warning letters and conducting site visits at businesses where complaints have been received or who do not appear to meet the safety criteria.

 Additionally, the order requires the items below where possible:

 1. Designate six (6) foot distances.
 Designating with signage, tape, or by other means six foot spacing for employees and customers in line to maintain appropriate distance;

 2. Hand sanitizer and sanitizing products.
 Having hand sanitizer and sanitizing products readily available for employees and customers;